zilexa/Homeserver/filesystem/folderstructure/README.md

 `sudo btrfs subvolume snapshot -r /media/myname/usbdrive/mysubvol /media/myname/usbdrive/mysnapshot`\
 Then send it to the destination:\
 `sudo btrfs send /media/myname/usbdrive/mysubvol | sudo btrfs receive /mnt/disks/data1`\
-If you are paranoid, verify the data is identical by doing a dryrun (nothing will be modified) and list files that are missing/different:\
+If you are paranoid, verify the data is identical by doing a dryrun with rsync (nothing will be modified) to list files that are missing/different:\
 `rsync -rvnc --delete ${SOURCE}/ ${DEST}`

 #### 1.2 Move files within your filesystem